 After watching our boys slip and slide around our local trails, we bought some hiking shoes to help them stay upright while exploring Yosemite.
-We chose these waterproof hiking shoes from Feetmat, which have worked great for them this year.
-Some other recommended brands are:
+Check out our roundup of the best hiking shoes for kids here.

 If you plan on playing in the Merced, you will want a good pair of water shoes.
 Flip-flops are not recommended as they can get stuck in the mud and either break or accidentally float away with the river current.
 Look for shoes that will wrap around your foot, ideally with a covered rubber-toe to avoid stubbing on river rocks.
 Our boys have loved these this summer.
 Other popular options are:

 One thing that we’ve learned about Yosemite is to expect the unexpected when it comes to weather.
 It might be cooler in the morning, scorching hot in the afternoon, and then you could be surprised with a later afternoon thunderstorm!
 We almost always bring a versatile waterproof rain jacket for the kids like this one by Oaki.
 Also consider items like vests and hats that can be easily thrown in your day pack when they are not needed.